 Why ’90s Insert Cards Are Relevant

-It’s winter here in the Mid-West, Northwest Indiana more specifically, about 30 minutes east of Chicago.
-As I write this its currently 35 degrees which isn’t too bad compared to other winters.
 I’m asking fellow collectors to get me the bug spray.
-An odd request being its the first week of the new year.
+An odd request being its the first week of the new year here in the Chicagoland Region.
 You see, I’ve been bitten by a bug!
 A 1990’s Insert Card Bug!
 This bug has bitten others as well and we may be on the verge of an outbreak.

 In doing my research I noticed inside the list of Admins and Moderators a familiar name, Nathanial Blackford who is one of the ambassadors of the ’90s insert card community with his YouTube channels Topps85401 and is also Co-Host with Eric in the ever-popular BaseballCardJunkiesTV.